Joshua D. Gibson, P.I. Email Google Scholar Profile

 I am an evolutionary geneticist interested in the evolution of phenotypic traits that contribute to reproductive isolation.
 Much of my work involves studying hybrid insects to better understand the genetic basis of the phenotypes of their parents.
 I am also interested in understanding the traits that facilitate invasiveness in insects.
 I typically work with parasitoid wasps, honey bees, and ants.

-Lucia Sturges, Undergraduate Researcher
+Lucia Sturges, former Undergraduate Researcher

-Charles "Jackson" Turner, Undergraduate Researcher
+Charles "Jackson" Turner, former Undergraduate Researcher

 This could be you!
 The newest Undergraduate or Master's student in the lab!!